joeyginorio/Explanation/README.md

 print results[0]

 ```
 4. You can try this with other pre-defined trials like trial9(), or add a function of your own to run a unique trial.
-Easiest way is to just copy paste one of the trials, and then modify the parameters that control the starting position of the balls, and their velocities.
+Easiest way is to just copy paste one of the trials in Experiment.py, and then modify the parameters that control the starting position of the balls, and their velocities.